sagemath/trac_to_gh/Issue 5633.md

         "bug"
     ],
     "milestone": "https://github.com/sagemath/sagetest/milestones/sage-3.4.1",
-    "title": "[with patch, needs review] add pix to the documentation", "type": "issue",
+    "title": "[with patch, positive review] add missing picture to the documentation", "type": "issue",
     "url": "https://github.com/sagemath/sagetest/issues/5633",
     "user": "https://github.com/jhpalmieri"
 }
 ```
-Assignee: tba
+Assignee: @jhpalmieri

 The documentation has been missing a few pictures, and this patch restores them.

+(The patch is a little large and only includes the four missing pictures -- no changes to the code at all -- so I decided not to upload it here.
+It's at [http://sage.math.washington.edu/home/palmieri/patches/pic.patch](http://sage.math.washington.edu/home/palmieri/patches/pic.patch).)

 Issue created by migration from https://trac.sagemath.org/ticket/5633